Advanced Project Planning and Control

-- The skill and confidence to use a practical project planning technique.
+- Gain the skill and confidence to use a practical project planning technique.

-- The ability to determine if a project can truly be delivered on time and in budget.
+- Determine if a project can truly be delivered on time and in budget.

-- An understanding of how to discover the risks necessary to meet a constrained delivery date.
+- Understand how to discover the risks necessary to meet a constrained delivery date.

-- The confidence to communicate project “trade-offs” clearly and set attainable goals with clients, managers, and project team members.
+- Develop the confidence to communicate project “tradeoffs” clearly and set attainable goals with clients, managers, and project team members.

-- The knowledge of how to record actual project progress and then use the project baseline to spot and manage variance.
+- Learn how to record actual project progress and then use the project baseline to spot and manage variance.

-- The ability to “frame” your questions when analyzing the project plan to spot hidden variances.
+- Develop ability to “frame” your questions when analyzing the project plan to spot hidden variances.

 - Portfolio, program, and project management overview